thaler-tech/docker-wordpress-ldap-apache-php8.2/README.md

-# Docker image of Wordpress with LDAP support
+# Docker image of WordPress with LDAP support
-This images is based on the "wordpress:php8.2-apache" tag
+This image is based on the "wordpress:php8.2-apache" tag

-Just added this code snippet as suggested by https://github.com/tianon, Wordpress official image mantainer:
+This is forked from dalario's wordpress-ldap Docker hub which in turn was suggested from https://github.com/tianon:

 ````
 FROM wordpress:php8.2-apache